 On the first screen, you can enter your event metadata (title, description, and poster image) as well as your Simulcast end points (optional).
 All metadata is optional.

 To enable simulcasting, toggle the "Simulcast" button to the "on" position and copy and paste the Server URL and Stream Key (name) from Facebook, YouTube, Twitch etc. into these fields.
+You can have up to 5 simulcast endpoints enabled per live broadcast.
 NOTE: These values cannot be changed after your event begins.
-You can add up to 5 simultaneous simulcast end points per live stream.

 Once you’re on the Connect screen, you will first have to select your geographical location for your broadcast origin.
 It is best to select an origin location that is closest geographically to your live stream.
 This will reduce overall latency.